melissak-fgc/Capstone-Project/instructions.md

 ## Overview
 This is a Flask web application that provides text summarization capabilities using the Groq API.
 Users can upload .txt files, and the application will generate concise summaries while displaying both the original and summarized text on the webpage.
+The application has been thoroughly tested and is running successfully.

 ## Core Functionalities
 * Upload .txt files with support for various text formats